ThatBatLuna/Beadi/README.md

 - Connectivity
   - Connect using your Browsers Bluetooth (Chrome only)
-  - Connect using a seperate [Intiface](https://intiface.com/) Server
+  - Connect using a remote server, e.g running [Intiface](https://intiface.com/)
-  - Connect to multiple servers (but i am curious as to why one would do this.)
+  - Connect to multiple servers (but i am indeed curious about the use-cases of this...)
   - Support for advanced Toys that have multiple actuators (Support for rotators and linear actuators is currently incomplete but probably usable)
   - (Planned) Connect to more than just your toys (like lights, video playback, ...) to create a truly extravagant experience
 - Extensible Architecture